ltrgoddard/thesis/temp.markdown

 > a French and American pre-occupation which charmingly attests their
 > respective old-fashionedness.

-The absence of Riley’s side of the correspondence clouds our understanding of Prynne’s argument here.
+\noindent The absence of Riley’s side of the correspondence clouds our understanding of Prynne’s argument here.
 Nevertheless, what he seems to be saying is that the mutually constitutive nature of language and experience is a phenomenon which, by 1967, is no longer an interesting